U.S. judge declines broker guilty plea in IBM insider trading case

 The lawyer, who has not been charged, has been identified in a related U.S. Securities and Exchange Commission civil lawsuit as Michael Dallas, a former associate at the law firm Cravath, Swaine & Moore.

-Authorities said Dallas shared information about the pending deal with a friend, Trent Martin, an analyst at Royal Bank of Scotland Group Plc.
+Authorities said Dallas shared information about the pending deal with a friend, Trent Martin, an analyst at Royal Bank of Scotland Group Plc (RBS.L).

 Martin then told his roommate, Thomas Conradt, a broker at Euro Pacific, authorities said.
 Conradt in turn shared the tip with others at his firm, including Payton and Durant, who prosecutors said purchased options and shares in SPSS based on the insider information.